 American Camp Association Accreditation means that your child’s camp cares enough to undergo a thorough review of its operation – over 300 standards need to be adhered to in areas such as staff qualifications and training and emergency management.
 Some of the ACA standards that camps rely on include following appropriate staff to camper ratios for different age groups, having emergency transportation available at all times as well as first-aid facilities and staff screening systems which include criminal background checks.

 What if my child isn’t ready?

-Try our Spring and Fall programs that offer the chance to try us out for a weekend!
+We would also encourage you smaller programs or stays as a possibility for your camper to start warming up to the idea of camp.
+Try our Spring or Fall programs that offer the chance to try us out for a weekend!
 They’re a great, cost-effective way to get first-time campers used to the idea of sleeping away from home and excited about the camp experience.
 These programs offer smaller groups the chance to sample some of our most popular summer activities for a weekend or a week during Spring Break, as well as meet our great staff and see our facilities.
 Alternatively, if you want to share in the fun and embrace your inner child, try our popular Family Camp!

 Is my child going to be safe?

 This is one question that most parents want to ask but never do.
 According to the data presented by the American Camp Association, organized camp experiences are a much safer experience for children than some other activities children are engaged in during the summer.
 Qualified and trained counselors and staff, well-organized and structured activities, proper supervision and health care ensure a safe and quality experience for all campers and staff under the care of summer camps.